asepkh/bankdki-lrt-pay/README.md

 ## Overview

-LRTJPay is a web application that enables users to manage their LRT payments through JakOne Pay integration.
-The application features user registration, PIN management, and secure payment processing.
+LRTJPay is a mobile-optimized web application that enables users to manage their LRT payments through JakOne Pay integration.
+The application features a responsive, mobile-first design with user registration, PIN management, and secure payment processing, delivering a seamless experience across all devices with special attention to mobile users.

 ## Features